pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

         propertyvector.InsertNextTuple1(i)
     bulk.GetPointData().AddArray(propertyvector)

-Then the initial pressure field and the initial concentration field. have been added, the bulk mesh can be saved.
+When the initial pressure field and the initial concentration field have been added, the bulk mesh can be saved.

     # Adding pressure and concentration field to mesh
     addCandPtoMesh(bulk)